Soutenez-nous

 Dance your hearts out!
 Show the jury and the audience your beautiful and unique artistry.
 That is what the world wants to see.
 A shining new artist lighting up the stage.

 Emma was born in Sydney, Australia.
-After training at Academy Ballet in the Royal Academy of Dancing syllabus she won silver medal at the Adeline Genée Awards in London in 1993 and a Prix de Lausanne Prize in 1994.
-Subsequently, Emma trained at the Royal Ballet School and Australian Ballet School.
+After training at Academy Ballet in the Royal Academy of Dancing syllabus she won a silver medal at the Adeline Genée Awards in London in 1993 and a Prix de Lausanne Prize in 1994.
+Subsequently, Emmatrained at the Royal Ballet School and Australian Ballet School.

-In 1997 she joined Béjart Ballet Lausanne where she danced some of Béjart’s great female roles.
-Emma then danced with The Royal Ballet, Scottish Ballet and West Australian Ballet which she left in 2009 to start her own dance company, Ludwig, in Perth Australia.
-With Ludwig, Emma created many short and full length dance works including for So You Think You Can Dance Australia.
-Her solo Crossing Satie won third prize at the Rome International Choreography Competition in 2011.
-Her solo BodySong was a finalist at the Stuttgart International Solo Dans Theater Festival in 2012.
+In 1997 she joined Béjart Ballet Lausanne, where she danced some of Béjart’s great female roles.
+Emma then danced with The Royal Ballet, Scottish Ballet and West Australian Ballet, which she left in 2009 to start her own dance company, Ludwig, in Perth, Australia.
+During this period, she performed a wide-ranging repertoire spanning classical, contemporary, and modern works, including leading roles and works created for her.
+With Ludwig, Emma created numerous short and full-length dance works, including for So You Think You Can Dance Australia.
+Her solo Crossing Satie won third prize at the Rome International Choreography Competition in 2011, and her solo BodySong was a finalist at the Stuttgart International Solo Dans Theater Festival in 2012.

-In 2015 Emma created a dance projection with the Nashville Ballet to accompany Ben Folds’ Piano Concerto at the Kennedy Center in Washington DC as part of Ben Folds Declassified Concert Series.
-Emma moved to the United States in 2016 and continues to write feature articles for both Dance Australia and Dance Magazine in America.
-Her article “Is It Time to Completely Rethink Ballet Class?” was one of Dance Magazine’s Top Ten Articles in 2018.
+In addition to her work in dance writing and commentary, Emma has collaborated on interdisciplinary projects internationally.
+In 2015 she created a dance projection with Nashville Ballet to accompany Ben Folds’ Piano Concerto at the Kennedy Center in Washington, DC, as part of the Ben Folds Declassified concert series.
+Her writing for Dance Australia and Dance Magazine has continued internationally, and her article “Is It Time to Completely Rethink Ballet Class?” was selected as one of Dance Magazine’s Top Ten Articles in 2018.